 Cypriot taxes are administered by the Tax Department and the tax year coincides with the calendar year.
 Annual tax returns have to be submitted electronically.
-Just like any other company, crypto companies are obligated to follow general auditing standards and prepare audited accounts which tax returns are based on.
+Just like any other company, crypto companies are obliged to follow general auditing standards and prepare audited accounts which tax returns are based on.

 Cypriot standard tax rates which crypto companies might be liable for paying: